Tommahawk65/MS1-new-/README.md

 ## UX

+### Project Goals

+#### External user’s goal:
+The site's users are fans and potential fans who wish to learn more about the band's history and the band members, listen to their music and possibly book them for shows.

+#### Site owner's goal:
+The band are interested in increasing their fan base and selling more tickets to gigs.
+They also want to have the ability to communicate directly to site visitors.
+The site should display a selection of their music for visitors.

 ### User Stories
 - As a user visiting the site for the first time:
   - I want to be able to quickly understand the purpose of the site.